 This is a 3-part series focused on hand eczema, with the privilege of having Dr Lynn Chiam, of Children & Adult Skin Hair Laser Clinic, to help explain further the type of hand eczema, its cause, treatment options and daily hand care.
 Dr Lynn is a consultant dermatologist who subspecializes in paediatric skin conditions at Mount Elizabeth Novena Specialist Medical Centre, Singapore.
 Apart from paediatric dermatology, her other subspecialty interests include adult pigmentary conditions and laser dermatology.
-More on Dr Lynn can be found here.

 The first 2 part of the series are: